Utah Gun Laws

 • Reside in Utah

-• Complete an approved firearm safety course
+• Complete an approved firearms-safety course

-Step 2: Download and complete an application
+2. Download and complete an application Utah Department of Public Safety website utah.gov.

-Step 4: Submit the completed application along with fingerprints and passport photos, firearms safety certificate, and fee through mail or in person to the Bureau of Criminal Identification
+4. Submit the completed application, along with fingerprints and passport photos, firearms-safety certificate, and fee through mail or in person to the Bureau of Criminal Identification.
+A permit is issued within 60 days if approved.

-Yes, Utah recognizes all other state concealed carry permits.
+Yes.
+Utah recognizes all other state concealed-carry permits.

-Is Utah a Constitutional Carry State?
+Is Utah a Constitutional Carry state?

-Yes, Utah is a Constitutional Carry state.
+Yes.
+Utah is a Constitutional Carry state.

-Is Utah an Open Carry State?
+Is Utah an Open Carry state?

 Yes, Utah is an Open Carry state.

-Is Utah a Stand Your Ground State or Castle Doctrine State?
+Is Utah a Stand Your Ground state?

 Yes, semi-auto rifles are legal to buy and possess in Utah.

-Are Standard-Capacity Magazines Allowed in Utah?
+Are standard-capacity magazines allowed in Utah?

-Yes, there are no magazine-capacity restrictions in Utah.
+Yes.
+There are no magazine-capacity restrictions in Utah.

-No, Utah does not have a gun storage law.
+No. Utah does not have a gun-storage law.

-Is Utah a Red Flag State?
+Is Utah a Red Flag state?

 Previous articleTexas Gun Laws